What are you looking for? Type it here...

 Physicians-in-training working traditional schedules with recurrent 24-hour shifts:

 Professional regulations implemented to date have been inadequate to address this problem.
 84% of interns nationwide are non-compliant with the work hour limits of the Accreditation Council of Graduate Medical Education (ACGME) (Landrigan et al, JAMA 2006), which allow regular shifts of up to 30 hours in a row (including time for transitions of care), and 80 hours of work per week (averaged over each 4-week period).
-Even were compliance perfect, however, these limits would be insufficient.
+Even if compliance were perfect, however, these limits would be insufficient.

 Work shifts of 30 consecutive hours unquestionably lead to profound performance decrements, and greatly exceed U.S. hours of service regulations in the airline industry and trucking, as well as work hour limits for physicians in Europe, where work of more than 13 hours in a row or 48-56 hours per week is prohibited by law.
 In light of the evolution of data regarding the dangers of residents’ ubiquitous sleep deprivation, an evidence-based redesign of current resident work schedules is needed urgently.
 Such a redesign must incorporate infrastructural improvements to minimize errors due to care discontinuities and optimize medical education.
 An essential first step, however, is the implementation of safe work limits.